Pixmi/twitter-plus/README.md

 ## Twitterᴾˡᵘˢ
-Enhance the Twitter user experience by loading images in their original quality and removing ads and spam tweets.
+Enhance the X(Twitter) user experience by loading images in their original quality and removing ads and spam tweets.

 #### The main features
 * Load images in original quality.